Old Photographs: Leicester Demolition 1

 Northgate Street bridge, looking south towards Leicester Central Station,1980.

 The view looking along Northgate Street would never be the same without the railway bridge.
-Soon to follow would be the viaduct on the left and the Van Damme Bar, which was originally the Great Central Hotel.
+Soon to follow would be the viaduct on the left and later the Van Damme Bar, which was originally the Great Central Hotel, was demolished to allow road widening at this busy junction.

 The start of demolition of the bridge over Soar Lane, at the north end of Leicester Central Station, looking west, 1983.
 The Great Central Hotel, on the right, had become the Van Damme Bar, but was now closed and boarded up and was later demolished too.